apache/couchdb-documentation/src/api/ddoc/views.rst

     * Supported values = N/A
     * Partitioned query = yes

-* ``counts`` - This field defines an array of names of string fields, for which counts are requested.
-The response contains counts for each unique value of this field name among the documents that match the search query. :ref:`faceting <api/ddoc/view>` must be enabled for this parameter to function.
+* **counts** - This field defines an array of names of string fields, for which counts are requested.
+The response contains counts for each unique value of this field name among the documents that match the search query.
+  :ref:`Faceting <api/ddoc/view/faceting>` must be enabled for this parameter to function.

     * Optional = yes
     * Type = JSON
     * Supported values = A JSON array of field names.
     * Partitioned query = no

-* ``drilldown`` -  This field can be used several times.
+* **drilldown** -  This field can be used several times.
 Each use defines a pair with a field name and a value.
 The search matches only documents containing the value that was provided in the named field.
-It differs from using ``"fieldname:value"`` in the ``q`` parameter only in that the values are not analyzed. :ref:`faceting <api/ddoc/view>` must be enabled for this parameter to function.
+It differs from using ``"fieldname:value"`` in the ``q`` parameter only in that the values are not analyzed. :ref:`Faceting <api/ddoc/view/faceting>` must be enabled for this parameter to function.

     * Optional = no